 3 Tips For Setting Your Price

 - Analyze the competition.
 Ask yourself this: compared to the competition, what price would I be willing to pay for my home?
 This will help you position your home as the best value option for buyers.
+An example, go and scan the new condos in Yorkville for some condo deal opportunities.

 - Choose a range.
 Buyers generally look for homes between price ranges separated by increments of five to ten thousand dollars, rather than exact figures.
 Consider setting your price near the higher end one of these price points.
 For example, if you were hoping for $450,000, set your asking price near the higher end of the $440-$450 range.
 This will widen your options and capture a larger audience.